Sakha-Language-Processing/parser-nvkonline/README.md

 # parser-nvkonline

-This is a parser of pages in Sakha language from the online news nvk-online.ru/.
+This is a parser of pages in Sakha language from the online news nvk-online.ru.

 parser_nvkonline.py - a parser